tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 4. **Match Specificity** - If there are two valid tokens with the same precedence and which both match the same number of characters, Tree-sitter will prefer a token that is specified in the grammar as a `String` over a token specified as a `RegExp`.

+5. **Rule Order** - If none of the above criteria can be used to select one token over another, Tree-sitter will prefer the token that appears earlier in the grammar.

 ### Keywords

 Many languages have a set of *keyword* tokens (e.g. `if`, `for`, `return`), as well as a more general token (e.g. `identifier`) that matches any word, including many of the keyword strings.
 For example, JavaScript has a keyword `instanceof`, which is used as a binary operator, like this: